| Size | Price | Stock | Qty |

 sapropterin dihydrochloride was administered by gavage to hyperphenylalaninemic C57BL6-Pahenu2/enu2 mice (Pah−/−) or to wild type C57BL6 mice (Pah+/+) to evaluate the uptake of BH4 into brain and the effect of enteral BH4 administration upon brain monoamine neurotransmitter content.
 Sapropterin, 100 mg tablets, were dissolved in 1% ascorbic acid immediately prior to administration.
 The final sapropterin concentration was varied to yield different doses in identical volumes of solution to be administered to the mice.
 Mice received sapropterin (20, 40, or 100 mg/kg body weight) once daily for four days by gavage.
 A control group of mice received only 1% ascorbic acid vehicle without added sapropterin.
 During this period, the animals received standard mouse chow (21% protein by weight) and water ad libitum.
 On the fifth day, mice were euthanized at various time points following sapropterin administration for tissue harvest.
 During the time period between sapropterin gavage and euthanasia, mouse chow was withheld in order to minimize variability in blood amino acid concentrations caused by feeding.
 Animals were sedated using inhaled isoflurane anesthesia.
 Whole blood was collected by cardiac puncture, allowed to clot in an Eppendorf tube, and serum was separated by centrifugation.
 The mice were then euthanized by exsanguination and perfused with 20 ml normal saline via the left cardiac ventricle to clear blood from the cerebral circulation.
 Following decapitation, whole brain was rapidly excised from the cranium, split sagitally, and immediately submerged in liquid nitrogen.
 Half brains and serum samples were stored at −80°C until processing for amino acid or neurotransmitter analysis.[1]

-Sapropterin dihydrochloride is the dihydrochloride salt of sapropterin.
-It is used for the diagnosis and treatment of variant forms of phenylketonuria (hyperphenylalaninaemia) associated with tetrahydrobiopterin deficiency.
-Natural cofactor for phenylalanine hydroxylase, tyrosine hydroxylase, tryptophan hydroxylase, and nitric oxide synthetase.
-It has a role as a diagnostic agent and a coenzyme.
-It contains a sapropterin.
+Sapropterin hydrochloride is the dihydrochloride of sapropterin.
+It is used for the diagnosis and treatment of a variant of phenylketonuria (HPA) associated with tetrahydrobiopterin deficiency.
+It is a natural cofactor for phenylalanine hydroxylase, tyrosine hydroxylase, tryptophan hydroxylase, and nitric oxide synthase.
+It can be used both as a diagnostic reagent and as a coenzyme.
+It contains sapropterin.

 C9H17CL2N5O3